See what our members are up to on Instagram by searching #PRKent

 “Oh you’re majoring in public relations…what is that?”
 If I had a dollar for every time someone gave me a confused look or questioned me when I told them I’m majoring in PR, I wouldn’t need a degree.

 When explaining to friends and family what exactly Public Relations is, I instantly think back to the Principles of Public Relations course I took freshman year and fish through the numerous definitions.
 According to the Public Relations Society of America (PRSA), “Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”
 Simple enough.
 Once explained, some friends and family act as if they know exactly what I’m talking about, but I can tell they still don’t.
 That is when I resort to the infamous Chipotle E.coli example.
 “Do you remember when Chipotle had the E.coli outbreak and they closed for a day to re-analyze their company?”
 That’s when I see a light bulb turn on.
 Read more.

 Oct.
 19 – Fashion PR Meeting

 Oct.
 19 – Deadline for Dues

 Join PRSSA Kent

-Then PRSSA Kent is right for you.
-Dues are $50 for one full year.
-Click here for more information.
+Then, PRSSA Kent is right for you.
+New members are welcome!
+Dues are $55 for one full year.